GOVERNANCE AND

 • Supports the Risk team in identifying environmental and climate-related risks for inclusion in the integrated risk management process

-The Director of Corporate Affairs and Group People Director:
+Director of Corporate Social Justice and Group People Director:

-• Are WSA and WHL Exco members respectively
+• Are Woolworths and WHL Exco members, respectively

-• Report three times per year to the WHL Board Social and Ethics Committee on people, social development, health and wellness, and stakeholder engagement, including performance against approved targets
+• Report three times a year to the Social and Ethics Committee on people, social development, health and wellness, and stakeholder engagement, including performance against approved targets

-• Review related performance, challenges, opportunities, and learnings with the business on a regular basis, and work with teams across the business to implement the relevant programmes
+• Review GBJ-related performance, challenges, opportunities and learnings with the business regularly.
+Work with teams across the business to implement the relevant programmes

 • Have representatives on an internal Sustainability Steering Committee that meets quarterly to share progress updates and GBJ-related trends and content